Joint Optimization of Uplink Power and Computational Resources in Mobile Edge Computing-Enabled Cell-Free Massive MIMO: Computation-Offloading and Latency Model

+In the above problem, $\mathcal{\widetilde{L}}_k \!=\! \mathcal{L}_k \!-\!
+(2 b_k M \xi / C_\mathsf{FH})$, $p_{\text{max}}$ is the maximum transmit power per user, $\nu_k$ represents the minimum instantaneous SE target for user $k$ and $\bnu \!=\! [\nu_1 \cdots \nu_K]\trans$.
+Constraints \eqref{prob:P1:C3} and \eqref{prob:P1:C4} ensure that the allocate computational cycles do not exceed the computational capacity of the CPU and the APs, respectively, while constraint \eqref{prob:P1:C5}, where $u(\cdot)$ denotes the unit-step function, ensures that each computational subtask is executed in one processing unit only, i.e. either at the CPU or in one of the APs.
+Constraint \eqref{prob:P1:C7} ensures that the allocated cycles are positive real numbers, and possible non-integer optimal solutions are then rounded (i.e., continuous relaxation).
+Moreover,

-where $\{\mathsf{SE}^{(0)}_k\}$ are constants denoting reference instantaneous SEs attained by a pre-determined uplink power allocation (e.g., setting $p_k = p_{\text{max}}, \; \forall k$) and $\op, \ose \in [0,1]$ so that each term of the objective function~\eqref{prob:P1:obj} is dimensionless and takes on values in the interval $[0,1]$.
-These weights strike a balance between the minimization of the total power consumption and the maximization of the sum spectral efficiency, hence they indirectly act over the effective offloading latency, which is given by the r.h.s. of the constraint~\eqref{prob:P1:C1}.} { As compared to prior works such as~\cite{Hao2019,Zeng2020b,Pradhan2020,Mukherjee2020}, this problem formulation is novel thanks to its peculiar bi-objective function.
-Other than simultaneously optimizing the total uplink transmit power and the sum SE, the effective offloading latency can be tuned by properly selecting $\op, \ose$.
-Also, this formulation accounts for: $(i)$ the user-centric cooperation clustering framework; $(ii)$ a distributed allocation of the computational resources; $(iii)$ any combining scheme and arbitrary correlated fading channels.}
+where $\{\text{SE}^{(0)}_k\}$ are constants denoting reference instantaneous SEs attained by a pre-determined uplink power allocation (e.g., setting $p_k \!=\! p_{\text{max}}, \; \forall k$) and $\op,~\ose \in [0,1]$ so that each term of the objective function~\eqref{prob:P1:obj} is dimensionless and takes on values in the interval $[0,1]$.
+These weights determine a trade-off between the minimization of the total trasmit power and the maximization of the sum SE, hence they indirectly act over the effective offloading latency, which is given by the l.h.s. of the constraint~\eqref{prob:P1:C1}.
+Problem~\eqref{prob:P1} is clearly non-convex with respect to $\bp$ due to the non-convexity (non-concavity) of the latency constraint~\eqref{prob:P1:C1} and the minimum SE constraint~\eqref{prob:P1:C2}.
+Moreover, the non-linear constraint \eqref{prob:P1:C5} makes the optimization problem a mixed integer one.
+To solve the above problem, we resort to the alternating optimization approach, i.e. we first set some initialization values for $\bp$ and $\bnu$ and solve the problem with respect to $\mathcal{F}$, and then for the obtained value of $\mathcal{F}$, we solve the problem with respect to $\bp$ and $\bnu$.
+The process is iterated until the value attained by the objective function converges and/or a maximum number of iteration has been reached.
+Notice that, since at each step the value of the optimized variable is updated only if it leads to a smaller value of the objective function, and since the objective function is bounded from below, the procedure provably converges.